Protecting Your Phoenix Home From Termite Damage

-Termites are one of the most destructive pests that can infest a home or business.
+Termites are one of the most destructive pests that can infest a building in Phoenix.
 By the time you see a termite in the building, if you ever see one at all, there's already a colony at work destroying your foundation, structure, and maybe even your furniture.
 In the Phoenix area, the soil surrounding new homes is treated to protect them from a termite infestation.
 However, within three to five years, termite pretreatment wears off, leaving your property exposed.

 Homes of any age are at risk for termites, even new homes made from modern construction materials.
 While they are mostly associated with eating wood, termites can also tear through plastic, paper, and drywall.
 The damage caused by termites will continue to spread until treated.
 Termites can consume plaster, mortar joints, and even metal siding.
 Walls, floors, and ceilings damaged by termites may appear to sag as they grow weaker and retain more moisture.

-For total termite extermination in Mesa or Phoenix, AZ, trust Green Home Pest Control.
-We provide termite inspections, fumigation, and extermination services in the Mesa, Scottsdale, and Phoenix areas.
+For total termite extermination in Phoenix, AZ, and the surrounding areas trust Green Home Pest Control.
+We provide termite inspections and extermination services in the Mesa, Scottsdale, and Phoenix areas.
 We stand out from other companies with a particular focus on termite treatments that are safe for pets.